defold/doc/docs/en/manuals/font.md

 : The transparency of the generated shadow.
 0.0--1.0.

 ::: sidenote
-Shadow rendering of fonts is disabled in the default built-in material shaders because of performance reasons.
-It is fairly easy to write a custom shader that renders shadows (at some cost) if you need them.
+Shadow support is enabled by the built-in font material shaders and handles both the single and multi layered render mode.
+If you don't need layered font rendering or shadow support, it is best to use a simpler shader such as the builtins/font-singlelayer.fp.
 :::

 *Shadow Blur*